Bucephalandra Pink Lady

 Common Name: Bucephalandra Pink Lady

 Buce Pink Lady is a truly rare variety that we just managed to get our hands on!
 The stems have a pink tint while the leaves are green with pronounced mid dribs.
-Although our current stock contains smaller specimen, this plant grows larger than other types and the leaves can get up to 3 inches long Like all the other Buce, it can be grown submerged or immersed.
-They can The plant is very slow growing, with new leaves sprouting from long, thin rhizomes.
+Although our current stock contains smaller specimen, this plant can grow larger than other types and the leaves can get up to 3 inches long.
+Like all the other Buce, it can be grown submerged or emersed.
+The plant is very slow growing, with new leaves sprouting from long, thin rhizomes.
 It can be propagated by cutting the rhizome and attached to driftwood and rocks using super glue gel or thread.
 Every portion is potted and grown fully submerged.

 - Bucephalandra is an epiphytic aquarium plant so it can be attached to aquarium hardscape.